ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-external/index.md

 The example below shows external filters in action.
 There are two methods on `gridOptions` you need to implement: `isExternalFilterPresent()` and `doesExternalFilterPass(node)`.

+<api-documentation source='grid-callbacks/callbacks.json' section='Filter' names='["isExternalFilterPresent", "doesExternalFilterPass"]'></api-documentation>

   - `isExternalFilterPresent` is called exactly once every time the grid senses a filter change.
 It should return `true` if external filtering is active or `false` otherwise.
 If you return `true`, `doesExternalFilterPass()` will be called while filtering, otherwise `doesExternalFilterPass()` will not be called.

   - `doesExternalFilterPass` is called once for each row node in the grid.
 If you return `false`, the node will be excluded from the final set.

 [[note]]
 | If the external filter changes, you need to call `api.onFilterChanged()` to tell the grid.

+## Example

 The example below shows an external filter in action.